 Using Sign in with Apple on the Web

 When you use Sign in with Apple on the web, websites will request your Apple ID to log in, but the entire authentication process is handled by a separate window and done through Apple so the website never sees your Apple ID.
+Web access allows Sign in with Apple to be used on any device.

 How to Change Your Forwarding Email